Urticaria and urticaria-like conditions

 Childen and, less frequently, adults may develop papular urticaria, which is interpreted as a hypersensitivity reaction to insect bites.
 No initial sting is felt and old lesions may reappear.

 Biopsy reveals an inflammatory infiltrate that includes eosinophils, and spongiosis of the epidermis.

 Urticarial dermatitis presents with both urticaria-like and eczema-like lesions.
-It may be a drug eruption.

 - Urticarial dermatitis usually affects elderly patients